 RIGHT runs one or two funding calls a year on commissioned topics in applied health research.
 See the dates for our funding calls.

-RIGHT holds two-stage funding calls, with a mandatory Intent to Submit form during stage 1.
+RIGHT holds two-stage funding calls.
 Stage 1 is a shortlisting process that involves submitting an outline application.
 Stage 1 applicants invited to submit to stage 2 are required to produce a full application that then undergoes peer review.

 An independent international Funding Committee considers eligible applications at stage 1 and stage 2.